strawberry-graphql/strawberry/docs/errors.md

 # Errors in strawberry

-Strawberry has a built-in errors for when something goes wrong with the creation and usage of the schema.
+Strawberry has built-in errors for when something goes wrong with the creation and usage of the schema.

 It also provides a custom exception handler for improving how errors are printed